So, you’re trying to login to your Chromebook without a password.

 It’s actually really easy to do and should only require an hour or so to set up.
 And if you screw up, you can always revert back to factory settings and start over.
 (Or not.)

 I’ve written guides about each of these processes.
 If you want to get Linux up and running, you can click on each step and go through the guide for it.
-Put them together and you’ll have it set up.
+Put them together and you’ll have it set up in about an hour.

 If you get stuck or have any questions, just leave them here and I’ll get back to you ASAP.